pontarolli/dspa/README.md

 The other Timestamps, T2, T4, T10 and T12 are collected by Sniffer and saved with the help of Wireshark by selecting the Ethernet adapter in use, using the command for example `sudo tcpdump -i eth0 -w capture.pcap`.
 This data was also saved in the [experiments](./experiments/) folder following the standard yyyy-mm-dd-hhmm.pcap.

 ### Flow 1
 ![flow-1](./node-red/flow-1.png)

 ### Flow 2
 ![flow-2](./node-red/flow-2.png)

-### Flow 3
+### FLow 3
 ![flow-3](./node-red/flow-3.png)

 ## Statistical

 The [python program](./python/ricardo_moleculer_comm.py) calculates the △T (ms) between the raw timestamps (UTC) at [experiments](./experiments/)  collected in Node-Red, Industrial PC and Sniffer, all sync with NTP device, where at the end generates a histogram and boxplot.

 PLC (T3 and T11) times were disregarded in the statistical calculations and construction of the graphs, as it was not possible to synchronize with the other devices.

 ### Run Python Program